A U.S. SECRET SERVICE ANALYSIS OF PLOTS AGAINST SCHOOLS 2021

 violence is preventable.

-Averting Targeted School Violence: A U.S. Secret Service Analysis of Plots Against Schools,
+In this most recent study, Averting Targeted School Violence: A U.S. Secret Service Analysis of Plots Against Schools,

 NTAC examined 67 disrupted plots against K-12 schools from 2006-2018.
 The key findings of the study are clear and